pnadon/nadon.io/content/_index.md

 # Home Site

-This is a simple site for rediracting visitors to my other websites, and for miscellaneous content which does not fit in the other two.
+This is a simple site for redirecting visitors to my other websites, and for miscellaneous content which does not fit in the other two.

 - [Personal](https://nadon.io)
 - [Design and Art](https://dsgn.nadon.io)